 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Miners to arrive on North American shores:

-Miner Settlers in the United States in the 17th Century
+Miner Settlers in United States in the 17th Century

-Miner Settlers in the United States in the 18th Century
+Miner Settlers in United States in the 18th Century

-Miner Settlers in the United States in the 19th Century
+Miner Settlers in United States in the 19th Century

 The Miner Family Crest was acquired from the Houseofnames.com archives.
 The Miner Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.